How to Get Scholarship to Study Abroad from Bangladesh

 Can I get a scholarship after HSC from Bangladesh?

 Yes.
 Bangladeshi students can apply for undergraduate scholarships after HSC.
-Options include university merit scholarships, MEXT, GKS, Türkiye Burslari, and selected need-based awards.
+Options include university merit scholarships, MEXT, GKS, Türkiye Scholarships and selected need-based awards.

 Can I get a scholarship with a low CGPA?

 Yes, but you need to strengthen other parts of your application.
-Strong SOP, work experience, leadership, volunteer work, research, or a good English score can help.
-Some scholarships are more flexible than others.
+A strong SOP, work experience, leadership, volunteer work, research or a good English score can help.

 Do I need IELTS for scholarships?

-Many scholarships and universities ask for IELTS, TOEFL, PTE, or Duolingo.
-Some accept MOI, but this depends on the institution and country.
+Many scholarships and universities ask for IELTS, TOEFL, PTE or Duolingo.
+Some accept MOI, but this depends on the institution, country and scholarship rules.

-Are fully funded scholarships available for Bangladeshi students?
+Which government scholarships are available for Bangladeshi students?

 When should I start applying?